How to Buy Property in the Philippines

 Tax Verification

-• Request latest Real Property Tax receipts
+• Request the latest Real Property Tax receipts

 • Check for unpaid taxes at the Assessor's Office